 They can generate returns from a portfolio of investment products, such as bonds or stocks.
 In addition, they offer a higher interest rate than traditional savings accounts.
 As a result, they are a great way to build up an emergency fund or save for short-term goals like buying a car, vacationing, or throwing a wedding.

 However, they are only short-term solutions for retirement or keeping up with inflation.
-Investing your money in stocks or mutual funds may be better if you have a long-term goal.
+Starting an interval fund is also a great choice if you’re looking for a long-term investment that has higher yields.

 Before deciding which high-yield savings account to use, compare APYs, how often interest compounds (daily, monthly, quarterly, semiannually, or annually), minimum deposit requirements, and fees.
 Some banks may waive fees but check the fine print.